ukuleleplayer/DeepIE3D/DeepIE3D_Frontend/README.md

 The source code is ready to be transpiled into JavaScript - the only thing to change is the URL to the backend in [http_service.dart](lib/services/http_service.dart).

-To get a deployable version: `webdev build --output:build` from this folder.
+To get a deployable version: `webdev build --output web:build` from this folder.